beckym223/manual_work/E6_long_edited.md

 elsewhere today or which, outside
 Utopia, the mind of man has been able to provide a blueprint for.
-[pp. 166-67]
-APPENDIX TABLE 2- INDICATORS OF CHANGE IN MATERIAL WELFARE Compound Growth Rates (percent per year)
-1948-65 1965-73 1973-79
-Productivity and Per Capita GNP
-(1) GNP per employed worker 2.57 1.60 0.25
-(2) Workers per capita -0.42 1.02 1.43
-(3) GNP per capita 2.14 2.64 1.69
-Real Disposable Income per Capita
-(4) All income (PCE deflator) 1.90 3.22 1.75
-(5) (CPI deflator) 2.21 2.85 0.84
-(6) All income less transfers (PCE) 1.74 2.55 1.29
-(7) (CPI) 2.05 2.18 0.38
-(8) All income less transfers and other labor incomee (PCE) 1.58 2.27 0.79
-(9) (CPI) 1.89 1.90 -0.11
-Workers' Earnings
-(10) Real compensation per full-time equivalent employee (PCE) 2.66 2.69 0.84a
-(11) (CPI) 2.96 2.32 0.19a
-(12) Real wages and salaries per full- time equivalent employee (PCE) 2.35 2.20 0.lOa
-(13) (CP,I) 2.66 1.83 -0.54a
-(14) Real wage and salary income, full- time white males (PCE) 3.01 -0.4 b
-(15) (CPI) 2.61 -1.03"
-Median Real Total Income, Persons 14- Years Old and Over (16) All males (PCE) 2.44c 2.00 -1.O9a
-(17) (CPI) 2.65c 1.64 -1.73a
-(18) Year-round full-time male workers (PCE) 2.6Id 3.03 -0.32a
-(19) (CPI) 2.8Id 2.66 -0.95a
-Median Real Total Family Income
-(20) PCE deflator 2.74 2.99 0.48a
-(21) CPI deflator 3.05 2.62 -0.
-16a (Continued)

 ### ---Economics-1981-0-18.txt---
-APPENDIX TABLE 2- (Continued)
-Percentage of Persons Living in "Poverty"
-1965 1968 1972 1976
-Pretransfer
-(22) Official measure 21.3 18.2 19.2 21.0
-(23) Adjusted.official measure - 18.0 18.2 21.1
-(24) Relative measure 21.3 19.7 22.2 24.1
-Posttransfer
-(25) Official measure 15.6 12.8 11.9 11.8
-(26) Adjusted official measure - 10.1 6.2 6.5
-(27) Relative measure 15.6 14.5 15.7 15.4
-Sources: Lines (1) Economic Report of the President, (Report), January 1980, Table B-2, col. (1) (1979, rev.) and Table B-27, col. (2) + col. (4); (2) Report, Tables B-27, col. (2) +col. (4) and Table B-26; (3) Report, Tables B-2 and B-26;
-(4) Report, Table B-22, col. (4); (5) Report, Table B-22, col. (3) deflated by CPI, Table B49, col. (1); (6) Report,
-Table B-22, col. (1) less Table B-20, col. (14), divided by population, Table B-26 and PCE deflator, Table B-3, col.
-(2); (7) See line (6), except CPI deflator, Table 49, col. (1); (8) Disposable personal income less transfers current $,
-as in line (6) less "other labor income," Report, Table 20, col. (8) and deflated for population and prices as in line (6); (9) See line (8), except CPI deflator as in line (7); (10) and (11) Surve of Current Business: A Supplement, The National Income and Product Accounts of the United States, 1929-1965, Tables 6.1 and 6.4 and corresponding Tables for SCB, July 1977 and 1979, deflated by PCE and CPI, respectively; (12) and (13) Survey of Current Business, 1929-65, Table 6.5 and corresponding tables in SCB, July 1977 and 1979; (14) U.S. Bureau of the Census, Current Population Reports, Series P-60, with PCE deflator, as in line (6), above; (15) Same, with CPI deflator, as in line (5), above; (16)-(19) Same, Series P-60, No. 120, Table 14, with PCE or CPI deflators, as indicated, (20) and (21) Current Population Reports, Series P-60, No. 120, Table 3, deflated as in lines (16) to (19), except 1948 from Report January 1980, Table B-25, converted to 1972 dollars; and (22)-(27) Robert Plotnick and Timothy Smeeding, "Poverty and Income Transfers: Past Trends and Future Prospects," Public Policy, 27, No. 3 (Summer, 1979), Table
-1. The official measures count the number of persons living below constant real (that is, inflation-adjusted) poverty lines defined for households with different characteristics.
-The adjusted figures correct the official figures for underreporting of income and, in the posttransfer estimates, for direct taxes and for receipts of transfers in kind.
-To obtain the relative measures, the authors "set the relative poverty lines equal to the federal ones [in 1965].
-In succeeding years, the relative lines are increased at the same rate as the median income" (p.
-258).
-Notes: PCE=implicit GNP deflator for personal consumption expenditure; CPI-Bureau of Labor Statistics Consumer Price Index, all items. al973-78  bl 973-77  CAverage 1947 and 1950 to 1965 d1955-65
-"Other labor income" includes "employers contributions to private pension, health, unemployment, and welfare funds; compensation for injuries; director's fees, pay of the military reserve; and a few other minor items."

 ## Economics-1982-0